John McCain faced death before.

 The 81-year-old Arizona Republican was mourned by the nation Saturday after losing his battle with brain cancer.
 But he’d survived worse in the past.

-McCain has been tortured.
-He has suffered great losses, including his campaign for the presidency.
-His sacrifices have even been ridiculed by the current commander in chief.
+McCain was tortured.
+He suffered great losses, including his campaign for the presidency.
+His sacrifices were even ridiculed by the current commander in chief.

-McCain’s courage and defiance are rooted in his years as a Navy fighter pilot in Vietnam, where he faced down death repeatedly.
+McCain’s courage and defiance were rooted in his years as a Navy fighter pilot in Vietnam.

 Fifty years ago, on July 29, 1967, he was sitting in his jet on the deck of the USS Forrestal, an aircraft carrier, when a rocket from another aircraft accidentally fired, struck a nearby plane and ignited a fire that threatened to engulf McCain’s.
 He scrambled out of the cockpit to safety, seconds before the fire set off bombs that had fallen off another plane.